marrit-git/csGED/README.md

 ## Dependencies
 - MATLAB; R2017b was used but earlier versions may work.
 - EEGlab toolbox, available [here](https://sccn.ucsd.edu/eeglab/index.php).
 We used v14.1.2.
- - The data set to be analyzed, available from data.donders.ru.nl.
+ - The data set to be analyzed, available [here](https://doi.org/10.34973/pjq2-et81).

 ## How to use
  1. Clone this repository (or download the files) to a location of your liking.
- 2. Download the data set at <> and put it in the same location, so that on the same level as the `Scripts` folder there is a  `Data` folder containing files files `Sxx_data.mat`, etc., and a `Results` folder containing `Sxx_GED.mat`, etc.
+ 2. Download the [data set](https://doi.org/10.34973/pjq2-et81) and put it in the same location, so that on the same level as the `Scripts` folder there is a  `Data` folder containing files files `Sxx_data.mat`, etc., and a `Results` folder containing `Sxx_GED.mat`, etc.
  3. Change the hardcoded paths in`setdirs.m` to point to the different directories and dependencies listed above.
  4. In MATLAB, navigate to the `Scripts` folder and execute the csGED scripts in order.
 Scripts with `sim` generate and analyze the simulated data, scripts with `emp` analyze the empirical data.
 Whether you run the `sim` or `emp`  scripts first doesn't matter.
  5. After everything has been run, figure panels from the manuscript have been output to a `Figures` folder, and many additional plots have been output to the `Plots` folder.